 Kit home prices shown are for kits supplied ex-factory.
 No land, foundations, not erected or inspected.
 They are mostly cost to lockup, so the cost to build a kit home will be at least 100% more plus land.
 House kits with prices on the net should be taken with a grain of salt and investigated to see the true nature of the offer, especially if you are an owner builder.

-For example, a recent 'due diligence' exercise I did with a local kit home provider (Valley Kit Homes) revealed a standard 4 bedroom kit delivered to my site, was $54,000AUD.
-This included interior linings, skirts and architraves.
+For example, a recent 'due diligence' exercise I did with a local kit home provider (Valley Kit Homes) revealed a standard 4 bedroom kit delivered to my site, was $58,000AUD.
+This included interior linings, doors, windows, skirts and architraves.
 After upgrading to bushfire rated windows, sliders and screens, raising the ceiling to 2750mm, and a cladding upgrade to blueboard, the price went up to $78,000AUD.

 Check out my General Kit Home Inclusions Page or